More

 An Indoor Garden

 Few things are more satisfying than growing your own food, but weather and time often get in the way.
-The AeroGarden, used by a couple of apartment-dwelling Bluedotters, makes it unbelievably easy to add homegrown herbs and vegetables to your plate all year long.
+The Lettuce Grow offers a unique system that allows you to grow a substantial amount of food indoors, and it looks gorgeous, too.
+Once your Farmstand is on its way, you'll be able to add homegrown herbs and vegetables to your plate all year long.
 Read our review.

 Still shopping?
 Check out our other holiday gift guides: